 - Ovarian fibroid tumors are really misnamed, because they are those growths that develop inside your uterus.
 Fibroid tumors usually grow rapidly and, though they mostly are benign, they can create significant pain, meaning they usually are detected faster than other, smaller ovarian tumors.

 - Ovarian cyst tumors, instead of growths, are sacs that fill with fluid or air and stick onto or surrounding your ovaries.
 These often disappear on their own or form clusters leading to a condition called polycystic ovary syndrome.
+If you have been diagnosed with Polycystic Ovarian Syndrome (PCOS) or have concerning symptoms, you should always be evaluated with a thorough consultation and examination by any New York pcos doctors for an accurate diagnosis and treatment plan.
 Cysts usually are benign too, although in rare cases, they can be malignant.

 Ovarian cancer is the fifth most common form of cancer in women, affecting approximately 22,200 women in the U.S. each year, leading to more than 14,000 deaths.
 Following a diagnosis of ovarian cancer, there is about a 46 percent five-year survival rate, depending on your age and the stage of the cancer when found.
 Early detection makes it all the more vital that you maintain annual checkups that include tests to look for ovarian tumors.